ConanShin/vuex-test-util/README.md

-This project is based on ecmascript6

-How to use
+#How to use

-npm install --save vuex-test-util
+##npm install --save vuex-test-util

-import MockStoreBuilder from 'vuex-test-util'
+##import MockStoreBuilder from 'vuex-test-util'